ludogiorgi/FastSDE.jl/README.md

 ## Features

 - **Multiple time-steppers**: Euler, 2nd-order Runge–Kutta (RK2), and 4th-order Runge–Kutta (RK4)
+  - **Note on stochastic order**: When using SDE integration, the stochastic component uses Euler–Maruyama regardless of the deterministic time-stepper.
+This means the strong convergence order remains 0.5 even when using RK2 or RK4 for the drift term.
+Higher-order time-steppers improve accuracy of the deterministic component but do not increase the stochastic convergence order.
 - **Automatic dispatch**: StaticArrays for small systems (≤ 64 dimensions by default), dynamic arrays with BLAS acceleration for larger systems
 - **Parameter support**: Pass parameters explicitly to drift and diffusion functions
 - **Flexible noise**: Scalar, diagonal (vector), or correlated (matrix) diffusion